G4NSJ – Digital modes Olivia PSK31 RTTY

 If you need help with the settings in Fldigi and your 7300, I’m afraid I can’t help.
 No, I’m not being mean.
 It’s just that I don’t know how I did it!
 I clicked this and that, adjusted various things in settings and, suddenly, it all worked.

 The program I’m running is Fldigi, which covers most modes.
 However, it doesn’t include FT8, which seems to be incredibly popular.
 I don’t know a great deal about FT8 but it seems that people don’t use it for QSOs.
 I might be wrong but I think it’s more for contests and exchanging reports.
-I prefer to have a chat, albeit via a keyboard.
+The program I’ve installed for FT8, should I decide to use it, is WSJTX.

 Keyboards: